 With a degree in Mathematics from Durham University Andy began his career in Operational Research before moving into financial services.
 He was a member of the First Direct senior management team, introducing mathematical and statistical techniques to a range of business problems.
 He has also been both Credit Director and Customer Information Director for Egg where he was also a member of Credit Committee and a contributor to Audit Committee.
 He has also worked for a number of Banking clients on technical oversight of capital adequacy monitoring.

 He co-founded Jaywing with Martin in 1999 and held the role of COO at Jaywing plc from 2012, where he led the development of financial management rigour as well as overseeing Operational activity.
 He now focuses on the plc’s strategic objectives for product development, expansion into new markets or via further M&A activity.

 Our CommitteesJaywing plc adheres to the Quoted Companies Alliance, and has audit, remuneration and nomination committees with written terms of reference.
-The Audit Committee is chaired by Stephen Davidson, and includes all of the company's non-executive directors including Ian Robinson.
-The remuneration and nomination committees are chaired by Ian Robinson, and also include all of the company's non-executive directors.
+The audit and renumeration committees are chaired by Ian Robinson, and include all of the company's non-executive directors including Philip Hanson.
+The remuneration committee is chaired by Philip Hanson, and also includes all of the company's non-executive directors.

 Modern Slavery Act 2015 – Annual Statement April 2016